pwighton/ci-qms/QM-001--QualityManual.md

 investigations should be designed and conducted.
-For each of these studies, Executive Management **shall** be responsible for providing adequate systems, equipment, and infrastructure to support the design, conduct, reporting and support of *clinical investigations* conducted under this QMS.
+For each of these studies, Executive Management **shall** be responsible for providing adequate systems, equipment, and infrastructure to support the design, conduct, reporting and support of *observational studies* conducted under this QMS.

 ## 7.0 STUDY REALIZATION
 ----------------------------------------------------------------------

-Study realization activities include all activities required to design, conduct, monitor, analyze, and report *clinical investigations* within this QMS.
+Study realization activities include all activities required to design, conduct, monitor, analyze, and report *observational studies* within this QMS.
 These activities, at a minimum, shall include:

 -   Design Controls (see [section 7.1](QM-001--QualityManual.md#71-design-controls))